A NOT ALWAYS

 Ah, is that a song from South Pacific?

-gonna rout that cavalry right off of our land
+gonna rout that cavalry right off our land

 gonna shoot 'em where it hurts them the most

 Native Warriors, more often than not, triumphed despite the superior weaponry of the soldiers, i.e. Oglala Lakota Leader, Crazy Horse, Shawnee Leader, Tecumseh.
-Some of the strategies of Crazy Horse and Nez Percé, Chief Joseph's brother, Olikut are still taught at military schools.
+Some of the strategies of Crazy Horse and Nez Percé Warrior Chief, Olikut (Chief Joseph's younger brother) are still taught at military schools.

 A Brief Story

-Nez Percé, Chief Joseph and his Warrior Chief Brother, Oolikut led their people on an 1800 mile 'walk' towards Canada.
+Nez Percé, Chief Joseph and his Warrior Chief Brother, Olikut led their people on an 1800 mile 'walk' towards Canada.
 With only 250 warriors, Olikut never lost a battle (seven in total), holding off 5,000 well-armed cavalry as they raced for freedom.
-How did he do it?
 Chief Joseph only stopped because his people were starving.

 In the early years of post-European contact (up to 1812), Indigenous fighting forces were courted unashamedly as allies by the French and English.
 They were badly needed as Turtle Island was being conquered and settled.
 All bets were off after 1812 - this was the last major battle between warring European factions.
 Native people were almost immediately abandoned because they were no longer useful.